A non-exponential extension of Sanov's theorem via convex duality: Convex duality and an extension of Theorem

 where the second inequality follows from upper semicontinuity of $F$ and lower semicontinuity of $\alpha$.
 This holds for any limit point of the pre-compact sequence $(\nu_m)$, and it follows from \eqref{pf:sanov3} that

 Since $\epsilon > 0$ was arbitrary, this proves \eqref{pf:sanov2}. \end{proof}

-\begin{remark} If $\alpha$ has $\sigma(\P(E),B(E))$-compact sub-level sets, it is likely that the conclusion of Theorem \ref{th:main-sanov} will hold for bounded $\sigma(\P(E),B(E))$-continuous functions $F$.
+\begin{remark} Several natural choices of $\alpha$ in fact have sub-level sets which are compact in topology induced by bounded \emph{measurable} test functions, i.e., the topology on $\P(E)$ generated by the maps $\nu \mapsto \int_E f\,d\nu$, where $f \in B(E)$.
+While this topology is stronger than the usual weak convergence topology, the conclusion of Theorem \ref{th:main-sanov} will likely still hold for bounded functions $F$ which are continuous in this stronger (non-metrizable) topology.
 This is known to be true in the classical case $\alpha(\cdot)=H(\cdot|\mu)$ (see, e.g. \cite[Section 6.2]{dembozeitouni}), where we recall the definition of relative entropy $H$ from \eqref{def:relativeentropy}.
 For the sake of brevity, we do not pursue this generalization. \end{remark}